Food & Beverage Industry in Vietnam: Market Overview and Investment Opportunities (Updates 2025)

 The Vietnamese love their green veggies which do not just include kale and spinach.
 They not only enjoy snacks that are good for them but also prefer sharing meals with others.
 But healthy eating isn’t just about the ingredients.
 People are paying more attention to what’s in their food and where it comes from.
 They want to know that the fruits and veggies they buy are safe to eat.
 This is especially true for traditional wet markets.

 After the pandemic, more and more people are taking their health seriously.
-This has led to a rise in brands that offer healthier food options, especially in big cities like Hanoi, Ho Chi Minh City, and Da Nang.
+This has led to a rise in brands that offer healthier food options, especially in big cities like Hanoi, Saigon, and Da Nang.

 This trend isn’t new, it’s been around for about a decade, with the pandemic being its stimulus.
 However, many Vietnamese still prefer traditional dishes like hotpot, grilled food, fast food, rice, and pho due to their eating habits.
 However, there’s a growing number of customers choosing healthier options and thus, this trend is gradually but certainly gaining ground.